Opinion | The E.U. has exceeded expectations on Russia. It can do even more.

 Max Bergmann, a former State Department official now with the Center for American Progress, thinks the E.U. has been underestimated.
 He points to the speech delivered by E.U.
 Commission President Ursula von der Leyen on Saturday at the Munich Security Conference, during which she vowed to disengage from Russian energy supplies and pursue strategic energy independence.
 “Basically, [she] called the Russian’s bluff on cutting off gas,” Bergmann says.

-The current crisis may prompt the E.U. to take its own defense more seriously.
+The current crisis might prompt the E.U. to take its own defense more seriously.
 Bergmann explains, “The E.U. can mobilize massive amount of money — they just borrowed 800 billion euros for economic recovery, investing in digitization and the energy transition.”
 They can, for example, start purchasing “high-end equipment — air tankers, missile defense systems — that makes them dependent on the U.S. military.”

 And there’s more it should do.
 As Rep. Tom Malinowski (D-N.J.) tells me, “The two big things [the Europeans] should do are 1) break their dependence on Russian gas., which the E.U. is apparently going to announce a strategy for soon, and 2) make a real effort, at long last, to crack down on Russian kleptocrats and their dirty money.”